This article will give you the top EDC for women. These EDC gears are the items you should always carry and should never leave your home without them.

 - 11 Self-Defense Tips That Everyone Should Know

-We hope you’ve gained a lot from this article, and if you liked it, please consider following us on Facebook, Twitter, Pinterest, Reddit, and Instagram.
-Also, consider sharing this content and subscribing to get 255 free ebooks.
+We hope you’ve gained a lot from this article, and if you liked it, please consider following us on Facebook, Twitter, Pinterest, and Instagram.
+Also, consider sharing this content and subscribing to get 100+ free survival ebooks.